xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

 ... get to your facility location?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Please follow this site for main direction. https://www.umassmed.edu/bmp/about/directions/
+Please follow this site for main direction and the campus map - https://www.umassmed.edu/bmp/about/directions/

 We are located at Medical School Building - A floor SA-106.
 You enter the "SCHOOLS" building from "medical school lobby" indicated on the campus map.
 After exiting elevator at A floor, turn left.
 Half way down the hallway, you will see a sign for "CryoEM Core Facility".
 Call facility office # 774 455 4049 if you are lost.